Allergies in Princeton and Monroe, NJ

 Your complete health history will be examined in an attempt to determine what is causing your allergy.
 You’ll be asked things such as where and when outbreaks occur and what symptoms you normally experience.
 Depending on your answers, Dr. Kay may recommend certain tests to help narrow down the cause of your problem, such as CT (computed tomography) scans or blood tests.
 He may elect to perform a nasal endoscopic exam in order to thoroughly diagnose the problem.
 He will also review the current medications you are taking to rule out the possibility that your allergies are simply a side effect of other drugs.

 Allergies do not normally go away on their own and tend to get worse over time.
 If you’re plagued by allergies, don’t delay — contact Dr. Scott Kay at his Central New Jersey office to schedule an appointment.
-We see patients throughout the Central New Jersey area, including the communities of Princeton and Plainsboro.
+We see patients throughout the Central New Jersey area, including the communities of Princeton, Monroe and Plainsboro.